guardian/cql/README.md

 Future refactor.
 Connect a typeahead client first.

 Date typeahead: autofocus when the value is not yet present.
 Display but do not autofocus when value is present (even if incorrect.)

+The input/overlay combination has a few edge cases are hard to address:
+ - [ ] Chrome does not issue a scroll event when the selection is programmatically changed https://issues.chromium.org/issues/41081857

+Using contenteditable will also make it possible to render chips inline, without needing to use e.g. a Threads component, and preserve the syntax highlighting.

+How do we handle chips as plain text?
+Is it possible?
+Two problems:
+- We must render things which aren't content but are interactive, e.g. 'remove' icons.
+Suspect easily solved w/ non-contenteditable additions to appropriate tokens renderings.
+- We must render things which _are_ content (from the POV of language) but are perhaps best non-interactive, e.g. colon char between meta key and val.

+Try a plaintext rendering, see how it goes.
+The closer we can be to plaintext, the simpler the implementation and the fewer edge cases.

+## Or, use a library

+Don't do that:
+- bundle size

+But, maybe _do:_
+- less code to maintain
+- robustly solve edge cases w/ contenteditable, which is [gnarly](https://www.youtube.com/watch?v=EEF2DlOUkag)

+What to use?

+### CodeMirror
+- Designed for languages, syntax highlighting, etc.
+- Kinda large for a bare install: dist/assets/index-BJKhd53Z.js 358.90 kB │ gzip: 116.51 kB

+### ProseMirror
+- Team already know it
+- Kinda a bit smaller – dist/assets/index-BKb-Hbln.js 176.79 kB │ gzip: 54.46 kB

+Hmm.